 Foods that are high in fiber or have hard shells, like sweetcorn, often pass through the body undigested.
 However, other undigested foods in stool could indicate an underlying condition, such as Crohn’s disease.

-In this article, we look at reasons why undigested food may appear in stool and when a person should speak with a doctor.
+In this article, we look at why undigested food may appear in stool and when a person may consult a doctor.

 There are some reasons why the body might not completely digest foods that do not cause concern.